jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-forgiveness-quotes.md

 If you get discouraged at yourself for not always having the perfect plan, answer, or course in life, then you’re in for a lot of disappointment.

-## Quotes from "How to understand and forgive your parents"
+## Quotes from “How to understand and forgive your parents”

 We more easily remember the times our parents let us down and hurt our feelings than the times they went out of their way to make sure that we were provided for.